alecthedev/cheetah-sign/Documentation/User.md

 ![DocumentBuilderButton](./images/DocumentBuilderButton.png)
 ![DocumentUploadToast](./images/DocumentUploadToast.png)

+There is a 10MB file upload limit.

+### Document Conversion

+If you select a .doc, .docx, or .xlsx file it will be automatically converted to a .pdf file to use within the Cheetah Sign environment.

 ### After Uploading

 All uploaded files can be found in the "My Documents" section of the application and in the 'Documents' section of the Document Builder page.
 Each document is listed